 Businesses and organizations required to divert food and yard waste

-Businesses and organizations must separate food and yard waste for diversion.
-Diversion can include a variety of different measures such as supply management, donation opportunities, food rescue partnerships along with composting and anaerobic digestion.
+Council has approved changes to the Waste and Recycling Bylaw that will require businesses and organizations to separate food and yard waste for diversion.
+Diversion can include a variety of different measures such as composting, supply management, donation opportunities or anaerobic digestion.

 Paper and Cardboard ban